GiulioUmbrella/Insteon_2864-222/README.md

 ; End of function executeCGICmd
 ```

-In particular, we targeted the 'sleep' function.
+To easily prove our exaploit and see its effects, we targeted the 'sleep' function.

 The final attack is the following:

 ```bash